-Foundation for Alzheimer's research awards record amount of 5m euros to projects
+Foundation for Alzheimer's research awards record 5m euros to projects

-Stopalzheimer, the Belgian foundation for Alzheimer's research, has at a ceremony in Leuven awarded a record amount of more than 5 million euros to 23 research projects.
+The Belgian foundation for Alzheimer's research has awarded a record amount of more than 5 million euros to 23 research projects.
 The projects focus on new therapies, better diagnostics and a deeper understanding of Alzheimer's and other forms of dementia.

 Many of the projects will be carried out at KU Leuven and VIB-KU Leuven, reaffirming Leuven's status as an international hotspot for dementia research.
-Prof. Koen Van Laere of KU Leuven, for example, receives 300,000 euros for a project using ultra-high-resolution PET scans to visualise the earliest brain changes in Alzheimer's disease.
+Professor Koen Van Laere of KU Leuven receives 300,000 euros for a project using ultra-high-resolution PET scans to visualise the earliest brain changes in Alzheimer's disease.

 #FlandersNewsService | Illustration © PHOTO SCIENCE PHOTO LIBRARY RF